Company Research Scope

 Supply Chain Dynamics

-- Strategic moves toward U.S.-sourced critical minerals (Graphite One; MINAC collaboration) to improve resilience and reduce tariff/logistics risk.
+• Strategic move toward U.S.-sourced critical minerals (Graphite One; MINAC collaboration) to enhance resilience and IRA-aligned sourcing over time; natural graphite production expected from 2028.

 Technology Adoption Trends